-Unlike a video, audios and music cannot be seen (although technically you can, if you use a music visualizer).
-Yet unlike our own ears that can distinguish different sounds easily, tools cannot hear and would not be that smart.
+Unlike a video, audio and music cannot be seen (although technically you can if you use a music visualizer).
+Yet unlike our ears which can distinguish different sounds easily, tools cannot hear and would not be that smart.
 But the truth is each sound has a signal wave.
-Things will be much easier if you know the knowledge about common ranges of audio frequency or say, spectrum, especially in music.
+Things will be much easier if you know knowledge about common ranges of audio frequency or say, spectrum, especially in music.
 Please see the following information.

 Audible band: 20-20000Hz

 - Male: reference sound range: 64-523Hz; Bass: 82-392Hz; Baritone: 123-493Hz, tenor: 164-698Hz;

 - Female: reference sound range: 160-1200Hz; Bass: 82-392Hz; mezzo-soprano: 123-493Hz; soprano: 220-1.1KHz.

 It sounds technical.
 But you don't have to be that professional if only you make use of some good audio editing software applications.

 The following text will introduce 5 vocal removers (even free vocal isolation software) that can help you get rid of lyrics or singing from a song completely.
 Let's dive in!